 - it is a city centre event

 - it is a march or parade, cycling or running event

 - it is a community fete

 SAG notification forms should be submitted at least 8 weeks before your event to give the group time to consider the information and provide advice.

 If you are unsure whether you need to complete a full SAG Notification form please complete our online event enquiry questionnaire which will advise if a full notification form should be completed.

-Event organisers should be aware that certain permissions may be required if, for example, you intend to sell alcohol or provide regulated entertainment or your event requires road closures:
+Event organisers should be aware that certain permissions may be required if, for example, you intend to sell alcohol or provide regulated entertainment or if your event requires road closures.

 If an event requires a Premises Licence or Temporary Events Notice contact our licensing team for advice in the early stages of planning.

 Some events, e.g. running or cycling events, street parties or food festivals, may require local roads to be closed to traffic.